Some probiotic strains may help support weight loss and provide other health benefits, including to your heart, immune system, and digestive system.

 Not all probiotics aid weight loss, and some may even cause weight gain.
 The effects depend on the probiotic strain and may vary by individual.

 Probiotics offer a wide range of health benefits.

 Evidence indicates that Lactobacillus gasseri may help people with obesity lose weight and belly fat.
-Additionally, a blend of probiotics called VSL#3 may reduce weight gain on a high-calorie diet.
+Additionally, a probiotic supplement blend called VSL#3 may reduce weight gain in those on a high calorie diet.

-At the end of the day, certain types of probiotics may have modest effects on your weight, especially when combined with a healthy, real food-based diet.
+At the end of the day, certain types of probiotics may have modest effects on your weight, especially when combined with a healthy, whole-foods diet.

-However, there are many other reasons to take a probiotic supplement besides weight loss.
+Nevertheless, there are many other reasons to take a probiotic supplement.

-They can improve digestive health, reduce inflammation, improve cardiovascular risk factors and even help fight depression and anxiety.
+They can improve your digestive health and cardiovascular risk factors, reduce inflammation, and even help fight depression and anxiety.